artempl88/Pic2Desc/README.md

 # Pic2Desc
-Pic2Desc is an application that generates a description of an image.
-The app takes in an image file and outputs a textual description of the image.
+Pic2Desc is Telegram bot that generates a description of an image.
+The bot takes in an image file and outputs a textual description of the image.
 The description focuses on the image content, such as objects.
+After it posts the description with photo to the website through Woocommerce API.

 ## Requirements
 To run Pic2Desc, you will need the following software: